nitad54448/DOE/README.md

 ### **5. Exporting Your Report**

 When you're finished, you can click the "Save Summary as PDF" button to get a report with all your data, models, and optimal values.
-The filename is timestamped for your records.
+The filename is timestamped.

 ---
 ---